 Can I apply for the spring semester as an international student?

-Do I need to take the TOEFL if English isn't my first language?
+Do I need to take the TOEFL, IELTS, SAT, or ACT?

 Does Clark require international applicants to submit SAT or ACT scores?

 No, we don't require the SAT or ACT.
 It's up to you to decide if you want to submit your scores.

 What are your school codes for sending test scores if I choose to submit them?